Metabolomics: The Picture of Fatherhood

 We showed that magnetic resonance (MR) spectroscopy can measure metabolic activity in the testis.
 And given that most metabolic activity in the testis is concentrated on building sperm (remember, normally men produce 1200 sperm/heartbeat!), metabolic measurements in the testis generally reflect sperm production.
 The study showed that the metabolomic scanning is as accurate as a more invasive testis biopsy in reading several abnormal patterns of sperm production typically associated with infertility.
 It also showed that testes that contain sperm carry a distinct chemical “signature” that can be distinguished by MR Spectroscopy.

 How does it work?
 Essentially, the scan looks for chemicals in the testis that are the building blocks for sperm production.
-The theory is if you see a pile of bricks in the yard, then there is a good chance that a house is being built.
+The theory is that if you see a pile of bricks in the yard, then there is a good chance that a house is being built.
 In the study, phosphocholine was observed as one of the building-block chemicals in the testis.
-The more there is, the more likely sperm are being made.
+The more there is, the more likely sperm is present.

 Are we ready to replace a testis biopsy with an MRI scan?
 Not yet, but give me some time to tweak the system a bit and perform clinical trials comparing it to current approaches.
 My motivation runs deep, as I know that men would rather have their picture taken than have a surgical procedure to understand whether they can be fathers.